enketo/blog/_posts/2012-03-01-internet-explorer-10-will-offer-full-support-for-offline-web-applications.md

 \[Edit: when testing [Enketo][5], the offline launch does not appear to work correctly yet in the current preview version of IE10\]

- [5]: /an-introduction-to-enketo/ "An Introduction to Rapaide"
+ [5]: /an-introduction-to-enketo/ "An Introduction to Enketo"